What is one-to-one mentoring?

-Mentors offer their knowledge and experience within a particular area to a mentee over a period of time ranging from a few months to a few years.
-They can support you to learn a profession and give you feedback on your journey.
-They are a guide for you whilst you do the work to get to where you want to be.
+One-to-one mentors offer their support, knowledge and experience within a particular area to a mentee, usually over a set period of time.
+They can support you to identify your professional goals and give you feedback on your journey.

 Mentoring at UAL

 There are 2 routes into professional mentoring through Careers and Employability.
 For either route you must be on a BA / BSc course at UAL, or have recently graduated from one (and not be taking, or be enrolled for, a postgraduate course).